Being diagnosed with a hormone imbalance can be a scary, overwhelming thing.

 The severity of your pain isn’t necessarily a reliable indicator of the extent of the condition.
 Some women with mild endometriosis have intense pain, while others with advanced endometriosis may have little pain or even no pain at all.

-Although the exact cause of endometriosis has never been determined, possible explanations include:
+Although the exact cause of endometriosis hasn’t been determined, possible explanations include:

 Genetic predisposition in women with a family history of mothers or sisters that have endometriosis are at a higher risk for developing endometriosis.